 - You want a truck dedicated just to your load

-Truckload shipping can be more expensive than LTL, but requires less handling.
+Truckload shipping can be more expensive than LTL but requires less handling.
 This increases the chances of your load having accurate transit time and fewer chances of delay.

-What Are the Benefits of LTL?
+What Are the Benefits of Less Than Truckload?

-Less-than-truckload is an affordable and flexible shipping solution.
+Less than truckload is an affordable and flexible shipping solution.
 It offers many benefits for shippers who move large items, as well as for small businesses with a small volume of freight.
 LTL shipping will work for you, if:

 - You have a small volume of freight, that doesn’t fill the entire trailer (you shipments weight less than 15,000 pounds)